 If you're planning to start claiming your 30 hours from September you will need to have taken your eligibility code, National Insurance number and child's date of birth to your childcare provider by 31 August 2017.
 Your childcare provider will ask you to complete and sign a 30 Hours Funded Childcare Eligibility Form (PDF).
 This will allow Surrey's Finance and Practice Team to check and confirm your eligibility.

 You will need to reconfirm your eligibility every three months to continue claiming the extra hours.
 You should receive a prompt from the HMRC to remind you to do this.
 If you completed your original application over the phone you will need to contact the Customer Interaction Centre to reconfirm.

 You do not need to apply through the childcare service if you only want to use the universal 15 hours of Free childcare for all 3 and 4 year olds. or want to apply for Free childcare for 2 year olds (FEET).

 What happens if I no longer meet the eligibility criteria?

-If your family no longer meets the criteria you will stop being eligible to claim the extra hours.
+If your family no longer meets the criteria, Surrey's Finance and Practice team will inform your childcare provider and you will stop being eligible to claim the extra hours.
 However, there will be a grace period until the start of the next funded period to give you the opportunity to regain employment.
 If your circumstances change during the grace period you can reapply again and continue to receive the extra hours

 You will still be able to receive the universal 15 hours of Free childcare for all 3 and 4 year olds even if you are no longer eligible for the extended entitlement.